 Stony joined Watsi on October 15th, 2014.
 20 other people also joined Watsi on that day!
-Stony's most recent donation traveled 8,800 miles to support Vortey, a future nurse from Cambodia, to fund a myringoplasty to improve her hearing.
+Stony's most recent donation traveled 8,800 miles to support Saret, a 59-year-old motorcycle mechanic from Cambodia, to fund cataract surgery.

 Vortey is a 9-year-old student in grade three.
 She has a 2-year-old brother, and both of her parents are farmers.
 Vortey likes to eat vegetables, Khmer soup, and drink coconut juice.
 When she grows up, she wants to be a nurse.
 Two weeks ago, Vortey had a severe ear infection.
 This infection caused the tympanic membrane, or the ear drum, in her right ear ear to perforate.
 For this reason, Vortey experiences bleeding, discharge, and pain in her right ear.
 Now, she cannot communicate clearly with friends and family.
 Vortey traveled to our medical partner's care center to receive treatment.
 On February 10th, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Vortey's parents shared, "We hope that our daughter will be better after surgery and the procedure will stop the infection.
 We worry about her every day and want her to recover soon."